ElliotFreebairn/ElliotFreebairn/README.md

 - Currently studying Computer Science at the University of Sheffield (1st year).
 - Working at Collabora Productivity on Collabora Online.
-- Interested in open source, game engines, c++, and maths :)
+- Interested in open source, game engine development, c++, and learning new skills.

 [LinkedIn](https://www.linkedin.com/in/elliot-freebairn-267491314/)